YuweiMao-NU/AIMicrostructurePrediction/README.md

 Here is a brief description of the files and folder content:

 - Simulator: folder where includes all files for simulation to generate dataset.
+- train.py: code to train the seq2seq model.
-- autoencoder_v0.py: code to train and test autoencoder model.
+- test.py: code to test the seq2seq model.
-- linear_add.py: code to calculate property and linear bias model correction method for improveing predicted property accuracy.
+- difH.py: code for analyzing different history H for the seq2seq model.

 ## Running the code
 To generate the dataset, run process.m located in the Simulator folder.
-Next, train and test the autoencoder model by executing autoencoder_v0.py.
-Finally, calculate the property by running linear_add.py.
+Next, train and test the seq2seq model by executing train.py and test.py.
+Run difH.py if you want to analyze different history H for seq2seq model.

 ## Developer Team
 The code was developed by Yuwei Mao from the [CUCIS](http://cucis.ece.northwestern.edu/) group at the Electrical and Computer Engineering Department at Northwestern University.